-Kenya a Hostile Host – Thirty LGBTI Refugees in Kakuma Camp, Kenya, mostly Ugandans, participated in a sanctioned peaceful demonstration.
-As they tried to deliver a document to the UNHCR office were refused entry to the compound.
-When they returned some time later they report being viciously attacked by police who were apparently called by UNHCR staff.
+Kenya is a hostile host to LGBTI refugees:– Thirty LGBTI Refugees in Kakuma Camp, Kenya, mostly Ugandans participating in an approved peaceful demonstration, tried to deliver a document to UNHCR, but after being refused entry into the compound were viciously attacked by police.
 I have reached out to UNHCR for comment and will update accordingly.

-The conditions for LGBTQ refugees in the Kakuma Camp Kenya are deplorable and have become virtually unlivable.
+The conditions for LGBTI refugees in the Kakuma Camp Kenya are deplorable and have become virtually unlivable.
 There have been constant complaints of extreme hardship and reflecting insecurities, flowing from threats to the physical safety of refugees, even while under UNHCR protection.
-Through my work at African Human Rights Coalition, I have been advocating for LGBT refugees in the camp for the past several years and watched the situation become increasingly dire, with frustrations building and hope for safety and resettlement dwindling by many who have been there for some years.
+Through my work at African Human Rights Coalition, I have been a witness to a situation that has become increasingly dire, with frustrations building and hope for safety and resettlement dwindling by many who have been there for several years.
 As in the past these circumstances can boil over.
-The resulting protest was intended to convey a series of complaints to UNHCR with requests for improvement to safety, general wellbeing and security.
+The resulting protest was intended to convey a series of complaints to UNHCR with requests for improvement to process, general wellbeing and security.

-Today 30 refugees, bearing rainbow flags and paper signs, with permission to hold a peaceful protest, were attacked when reaching the UNHCR compound, and all apparently injured.
-They had written a petition to be delivered to the UNHCR Camp Kakuma Headquarters.
-They held their signs, ate cookies, and drank sodas before trying to deliver their petition.
+Today 30 refugees, bearing rainbow flags and paper signs, with permission to hold a peaceful protest, were attacked at the UNHCR compound, and all apparently injured.
+They had written a petition to be delivered to the UNHCR Camp Kakuma headquarters.
+They held their signs, ate cookies and drank sodas before trying to deliver their petition.

-While we still wait to hear UNHCR’s version of what occurred, I am providing a direct account from a refugee who was present, without edit except for correction / explanation in read and some punctuation for run on sentences:
+While we still wait to hear UNHCR’s version of what occurred, I am providing a direct account from a refugee who was present, without edit except for redaction/ correction / explanation in red and some punctuation for run on sentences: